Structuralism in Psychology

 While functionalism was developed as a response to structuralism, they weren’t so different.
 Both schools of thought focused primarily on conscious thought.

-At the time that structuralism and functionalism were fighting for the top spot in psychology, another psychologist threw his ideas into the ring.
+When structuralism and functionalism fought for the top spot in psychology, another psychologist threw his ideas into the ring.
 His name was Sigmund Freud.

 Psychoanalysis